Gravenhurst, Ontario: History

-Gravenhurst was first known as McCabes Landing and later as Sawdust City.
+Gravenhurst was first known as McCabes Landing for the first settler James McCabe and his wife Letitia Simington and later as Sawdust City.
 Gravenhurst was named by a postal official who was reading Gravenhurst or Thoughts on Good and Evil, a treatise by William Smith.
+It was incorporated in 1887.

 Gravenhurst's economic prosperity stemmed from the construction of a colonization road in the 1850s.
 Steamboating on the Muskoka lakes began in the 1860s.
 The town was located strategically at the northern terminus of the Toronto, Simcoe and Muskoka Junction Railway.
 The town is positioned as the "Gateway to Muskoka".

 Nearby Muldrew Lake was named after the lake's second cottager, Dr. William Hawthorne Muldrew.
 He was the principal of the first Gravenhurst high school in 1894.
 In 1901 he published a book called Sylvan Ontario, A Guide to Our Native Trees and Shrubs.
 It was the first book published on this subject in Ontario, and the drawings were his own.
 All the different types of trees and shrubs of Muskoka could be seen at the school, as he transplanted many of the specimens from Muldrew Lake.

-In 1942 the Royal Norwegian Air Force moved their training camp (Little Norway) from Toronto to Muskoka airfield near Gravenhurst.
+In 1942 the Royal Norwegian Air Force moved their training camp (Little Norway) from Toronto Islands Airport to Muskoka airfield near Gravenhurst.
 The Norwegians remained in Gravenhurst almost to the end of World War II in 1945.

+Effective January 1, 1971, the Town of Gravenhurst was amalgamated with the Townships of Morrison and Ryde, as well as parts of the townships of Medora & Wood and Muskoka, as part of the district's restructuring.